Costs and Funding

 Funding opportunities for LTS students:

-Because the LTS program is short and intensive and focuses on professional preparation, opportunities to be fully funded are competitive.
-Below are opportunities expected to be available in 2018-19.
+Because the LTS program is short, intensive, and focuses on professional preparation, opportunities to be fully funded are competitive.
+Some LTS Students find GE positions during the academic year.
+For example, between 2017 and 2020, 25-50% of our students received at least one term of Graduate Employment funding (tuition remission, stipend, fee subsidy, and health insurance).
+Below are opportunities expected to be available in 2020-21.

 Language Resource Center Curriculum Development GE (Graduate Employee position)

 The Curriculum Development Assistant GE is a 3-term (9 month) position at the Center for Applied Second Language Studies (CASLS).
 CASLS contributes to the UO’s reputation as a national leader in language learning.
 The GE will help design curriculum and evaluate pedagogical interventions, create professional development workshops and resources, facilitate research projects focused on language teaching and learning, and help pilot teaching interventions.
-This GE position will be advertised by CASLS for a limited time only.
-All interested applicants should submit their applications by February 21, 2018.
-Please see information about how to apply here: https://gradschool.uoregon.edu/node/2898
+Admitted LTS applicants will be notified by the Linguistics department in mid-March, 2020, and it will also be advertised at that time on the Graduate School GE site.

-- You can also check the Graduate School website for additional GE positions (new ones become available weekly) and other university financial aid opportunities, such as scholarships or work-study opportunities: http://gradschool.uoregon.edu/funding-awards
+Please check the Graduate School website for additional GE positions (new ones become available weekly and are posted for at least 3 weeks).

 - The Chinese Flagship Program offers paid positions to tutors for their Chinese Flagship students at UO.
 Contact Professor Zhuo Jing-Schmidt at firstname.lastname@example.org for more information.